duong-28/crowdfuning_back_end/README.md

 Lucy Nguyen

 ## Planning:
-### Concept/Name: Atletico Saigon Crowdfunding Platform
+### Concept/Name: Atleticlub
-This is a website to raise funds for Atletico Saigon, an initiative aimed at providing soccer training sessions and life skills to vulnerable Vietnamese children in underprivileged areas of Saigon.
-Users can go on the website to support specific training sessions by Atletico by pledging funds or partnership / sponsorships.
+This is a website to raise funds for Atleticlub, an initiative hosted by Atletico Saigon to provide soccer training sessions and life skills to vulnerable Vietnamese children in underprivileged areas of Saigon.
+Users can go on the website to make pledges to support specific training sessions by Atletico with funds, sponsorship or partnership.

 ### Intended Audience/User Stories
 Donors(Users): Individuals/ Local Businesses/ Soccer Teams interested in supporting training sessions.
-    - As a donor, I want to navigate the website to view different projects and pledge funds to the one(s) that resonate with me
+    - As a donor, I want to easily navigate the website to view different projects and pledge funds to the project(s) that most resonate with me
     - As a donor, I want to contact Atletico Saigon to explore potential partnerships and sponsorships
     - As a donor, I want to create an account to make a donation securely, track my pledges and see how close a project is to reaching its goals
-    - As a donor, I want to receive updates about the projects I have supported Admin (Atletico Team): Managing the website
+    - As a donor, I want to receive updates about the projects I have supported
+    - As a donor, I want to modify or delete my pledges if I want to

+Admin (Atletico Team): Managing the website
     - As an admin, I want to create and manage projects, set fundraising goals, and track progress
-    - As an admin, I want to view and manage users pledges Beneficiaries (kids): Children to will receive the trainings
+    - As an admin, I want to view and manage users pledges
+    - As an admin, I want to be able to review and approve changes to a pledge made by users, including creating a pledge, modify and delete it.

+Beneficiaries (kids): Children to will receive the trainings
     - As kid, I want to view the upcoming activities, training sessions
     - As kid, I want to view those who have supported me
+    - AS kid, I want to view that the sponsorships are (new shoes, food, sport clothes,...)

 ### Front End Pages/Functionality
 - Homepage
-    - Displays a photo of Atletico in the background with the mission content text
+    - Displays a photo of Atletico tean in the background with the mission content text
     - Displays all active projects with current pledge amounts and progress towards goals
     - Easy access to create an account or login as a donor
 - Project Details Page